Dames Ahoy!

 Dames Ahoy! is a 1930 American comedy film directed by William James Craft and starring Glenn Tryon, Otis Harlan and Gertrude Astor.
 Produced and distributed by Universal Pictures, it was also released in a silent version.

-Synopsis
+Plot

 Three sailors on shore leave search for a blonde woman who conned one of them out of some money.
 The encounter a different woman in a dance hall and win a contest.